 Because the involvement of an actor/confederate (i.e., the applicant) might affect the confederate's behavior in social settings such as the interview (Kleck & Strentra, 1980), a validity check was performed on the applicant's behavior.
 Two observers, who were totally blind to the study goal, independently evaluated the confederate's verbal and paraverbal behavior in 20 randomly selected interviews.
-Based on Peeters and Lievens (2006) observers rated incidents of verbal impression management (e.g., entitlements, overcoming obstacles, opinion-conformity) and paraverbal aspects of behavior (e.g., friendly, calm impression, 'to the point') on a five-point Likert-type scale (1 = not at all/never; 5 = very much/a lot).
-Before observers rated the applicant, we provided them a 'frame-of-reference' training regarding impression management behaviors.
-Finally, observers also rated the applicant's overall interview performance (1 = not good at all /very bad; 5 = excellent/very good).
+Based on Peeters and Lievens (2006), observers rated incidents of verbal impression management (e.g., entitlements, overcoming obstacles, opinion-conformity) and paraverbal aspects of behavior (e.g., friendly, calm impression, "to the point") on a 5-point Likert-type scale from 1 (not at all/never) to 5 (very much/a lot).
+Before observers rated the applicant, we provided them a "frame-of-reference" training regarding impression management behaviors.
+Finally, observers also rated the applicant's overall interview performance, from 1 (not good at all /very bad) to 5 (excellent/very good).
 Results are discussed next.